Diversity in deep generative models and generative AI: Introduction, motivation and literature review

 \subsection{Short literature review}

-Representing a target measure $\mu$ by the means of a sum of Dirac masses is similar in principle to the "vector quantization" approaches~\cite{r_gray_vector_1984,book_quantization_measures} that divide the support of $\mu$ in several regions, called Voronoi cells, and replace the values in any Vironoi cell by the value at the center of the cell.
-It results a "quantized" set of values hence the name of the method.
+Representing a target measure $\mu$ by the means of a sum of Dirac measures is similar in principle to the ``vector quantization" approaches~\cite{r_gray_vector_1984,book_quantization_measures} that divide the support of $\mu$ in several regions, called Voronoi cells, and replace the values in any Voronoi cell by the value at the center of the cell.
+It results a ``quantized" set of values hence the name of the method.

 Our approach is similar to this method, but from a technical point of view we do not work in the Wasserstein norm (which is used by the vector quantization algorithms) but instead our proposal is based on a kernel which gives rise to interesting analytic properties (for instance the distance to a normal can be calculated explicitly, see~\cite{turinici_radonsobolev_2021} for details).